dbiir/rainbow/README.md

   redirects (rewrites) the accessed columns for a query when it is running on a duplication layout.

 * **rainbow-seek**
-  evaluates seek cost of a storage system (HDFS for local file system) and generate the seek cost function.
+  evaluates seek cost of a storage system (HDFS or local file system) and generates the seek cost function.